After Facebook, Twitter Ban, Trump Fans And Extremists Turn Elsewhere - UrduPoint

 After Facebook, Twitter Ban, Trump Fans And Extremists Turn Elsewhere

-San Francisco, (UrduPoint / Pakistan Point News - 23rd Feb, 2021 ) :Gab instead of Twitter, MeWe over Facebook, Telegram for messaging and Discord for insiders, banned from mainstream platforms, US conspiracy and supremacist movements, many of which support Donald Trump, have shifted to networks that are more confidential, and harder to regulate.
+San Francisco, (UrduPoint / Pakistan Point News - 24th Feb, 2021 ) :Gab instead of Twitter, MeWe over Facebook, Telegram for messaging and Discord for insiders -- banned from mainstream platforms, US conspiracy and supremacist movements, many of which support Donald Trump, have shifted to networks that are more confidential, and harder to regulate.

 "The most extreme Trump supporters were already on alternative platforms," said Nick Backovic, a researcher at Logically.AI, a company specializing in digital disinformation.